hybridgroup/yzma/README.md

 ## More info

-`yzma` is still a work in progress but it has support for some basic functionality.
+`yzma` is a work in progress but it already has support for a lot of basic functionality.
+See [ROADMAP.md](./ROADMAP.md) for a complete list.

-You can already use VLMs and other language models with full hardware acceleration.
+You can already use VLMs and other language models with full hardware acceleration on Linux, on macOS, and on Windows.

 Here are some advantages of `yzma` over other Go packages for `llama.cpp`: